sonic-net/SONiC/doc/system_health_monitoring/system-health-HLD.md

 This configuration file will be platform specific and shall be added to the platform folder(/usr/share/sonic/device/{platform_name}/system_health_monitoring_config.json).

-#### 1.4.2 Extend the monitoring with adding user specific program to Monitor
+#### 1.4.2 Extend the monitoring with adding user specific program to monitor
-Monit support to check program(scripts) exit status, if user want to monitor something that beyond critical services or some special device not included in the above list, they can provide a specific scripts and add it to Monit check list, then the result can also be collected by the system health monitor.
-It requires 2 steps to add an external checker.
+Monit supports to check program(scripts) exit status, if user wants to monitor something that beyond critical services or some special device not included in the above list, they can provide specific scripts and add them to Monit checking list.
+Then the result can also be collected by the system health monitor.
+It requires two steps to add an external checker.

 1. Prepare program whose command line output must qualify: